AlreadyBored/nodejs-assignments/assignments-v2/08-ai-llm-integration/score.md

 - **-20** Missing PR or its description is incorrect
 - **-20** No separate development branch
 - **-20** Less than 3 commits in the development branch, not including commits that make changes only to `Readme.md` or similar files (`tsconfig.json`, `.gitignore`, `.prettierrc.json`, etc.)
+- **-10** Gemini integration is missing or replaced with a different LLM provider
+- **-10** README does not contain complete Gemini setup instructions (how to run after clone + API key setup)
 - **-5** The `.env` file with actual API key is present in the repository (should be `.env.example` instead)